-- Displays conduct which the faculty and administration determines to be detrimental to fellow students, other individuals, the community, or the Institute, or as addressed in the conduct section of this catalog. - Uses or is under the influence of alcoholic beverages or illegal drugs on or adjacent to Institute property or affiliated clinical sites, satellite locations, volunteering locations, or at the field trip site. - Fails to maintain satisfactory academic progress. - Fails to meet satisfactory clinical/satellite standards. - Fails to satisfactorily complete computer lab, onsite review, and/or NCLEX-PN review assignments. - Fails to meet attendance policies. - Fails to meet financial obligations to the Institute. - Submits false or misleading information on admission, registration, student identification, diploma/GED/CHSPE/foreign equivalency, or any other forms (e.g., clinical forms). - Alters Institute records. - Is found cheating on a quiz, test or examination. - Puts client safety in jeopardy through the exercise of poor judgment or the inability to safely perform assigned tasks. - Failure to follow the rules and regulations of any clinical/satellite/field trip site. - Vandalizes and/or damages or destroys Institute, Student, Faculty, Administrative, or clinical/satellite/field trip site property.
+- Displays conduct which the faculty and administration determines to be detrimental to fellow students, other individuals, the community, or the Institute, or as addressed in the conduct section of this catalog. - Uses or is under the influence of alcoholic beverages or illegal drugs on or adjacent to Institute property or affiliated clinical sites, satellite locations, volunteering locations, or at the field trip site. - Fails to maintain satisfactory academic progress. - Fails to meet satisfactory clinical/satellite standards. - Fails to satisfactorily complete computer lab, onsite review, and/or NCLEX-PN review assignments. - Fails to meet attendance policies. - Fails to meet financial obligations to the Institute. - Submits false or misleading information on admission, registration, student identification, diploma/GED/CHSPE/HiSet/foreign equivalency, or any other forms (e.g., clinical forms). - Alters Angeles Institute records. - Violates Angeles Institute Code of Conduct. - Is Academically dishonest by engaging in the following: cheating, plagiarism, deception, or fabrication - Puts client safety in jeopardy through the exercise of poor judgment or the inability to safely perform assigned tasks.

+- Fails to follow the rules & regulations of any clinical/satellite/facility. - Vandalizes and/or damages or destroys Institute, Student, Faculty, Administrative, or clinical/satellite/field trip site property.